With British government, parliament and people divided, disorderly Brexit looms

 If May cannot get her deal ratified by parliament then she has a choice between leaving without one, trying to trigger an election or asking the EU for a long delay to negotiate a Brexit agreement with a much closer relationship with the bloc.

-Given that the British electorate, the two major parties and the cabinet are all polarized over Brexit, May risks ripping her Conservative party apart whichever way she tilts.
+Given that the British electorate, the two major parties and the cabinet are all polarised over Brexit, May risks ripping her Conservative party apart whichever way she tilts.

 At least half of her largely eurosceptic party wants to leave the EU without a deal, though some lawmakers and ministers are telling her she must keep Britain firmly within the bloc’s economic orbit for the sake of British business and jobs.

-The third defeat of May’s deal in parliament on March 29 even after pledged to quit if it was passed has left the weakest British leader in a generation facing a spiraling crisis.
+The third defeat of May’s deal in parliament on March 29 even after pledged to quit if it was passed has left the weakest British leader in a generation facing a spiralling crisis.

 With Brexit stalled, lawmakers have been trying to come up with an alternative but has thus far failed.